-HSBC sets new cost cutting, earnings targets after profit falls 33%
+HSBC to slash investment bank, 35,000 jobs in strategy overhaul

 The wider strategy overhaul also comes amid slowing economic growth in HSBC's major markets

-HSBC Holdings PLC on Tuesday unveiled plans to cut $100 billion in assets, slash its investment bank and restructure in the United States and Europe, as it launched its biggest overhaul in years in a bid to improve returns.
+HSBC Holdings PLC said on Tuesday it would shed $100 billion in assets, shrink its investment bank and revamp its U.S. and European businesses in a drastic overhaul that will mean 35,000 jobs cut over three years.

 Continue Reading Below